Harrypulvirenti/GsonMigration/README.md

 The examples are split into different branches per step:

 - Fix DTOs fields nullability
-- Implement a custom deserializer
+- Implement a Custom Deserializers
 - Register the deserializer to the `Gson` instance and deserializer tests
 - Finalise the migration to `Kotlin x Serialization`